clearance

 Note:

-Total @CT01101@ is the sum of the clearances of each eliminating organ or tissue for a given substance.
+Total clearance is the sum of the clearances of each eliminating organ or tissue for a given substance.

-2. (in pulmonary toxicology) Volume or mass of lung cleared divided by time of @E02038@; used qualitatively to describe removal of any inhaled substance which deposits on the lining surface of the lung.
+2. Volume or mass of lung cleared divided by time of elimination; used qualitatively to describe removal of any inhaled substance which deposits on the lining surface of the lung.

-3. (in renal toxicology) Quantification of the removal of a substance by the kidneys by the processes of @F02388@ and secretion; @CT01101@ is calculated by relating the rate of renal excretion to the plasma concentration.
+3. Quantification of the removal of a substance by the kidneys by the processes of filtration and secretion; clearance is calculated by relating the rate of renal excretion to the plasma concentration.

 Source: